bwlewis/rthreejs/README.md

+# Three.js and R

 Tools for and examples of working with three.js graphics in R and shiny.
 See http://threejs.org for details on three.js.
 Examples follow.

+## NOTE!

+These examples generally run much better in WebGL-enabled browsers.
+I have found that either Firefox or Chrome generally produce the best experience.

+## Examples

 A shiny hello world:
 ```r